JohnDavidGay/agon-vdp-otf/README.md

 # Pingo Extentions

-This will be my attempt at extending and hacking the Pingo extensions, based on [TurboVegas](https://github.com/TurboVega/agon-vdp-otf/tree/pingo3D)
+This will be my attempt at extending and hacking the Pingo extensions, based on [TurboVega's work](https://github.com/TurboVega/agon-vdp-otf/tree/pingo3D)
 Please be kind as I don't really know programming that well.
 And even less about using GitHub.
 So this might not get beyond the fork stage.

 # agon-vdp